 Spared from demolition, 1920s black schoolhouse being saved

-Preservationists saved the Harrington School from scheduled demolition in 2010 and since then ... .
-This undated photo shows part of a one-room schoolhouse built in the 1920s to teach black children on St. Simons Island, Ga.
+This undated photo shows a one-room schoolhouse built in the 1920s to teach black children on St. Simons Island, Ga.
+Preservationists saved the Harrington School from scheduled demolition in 2010 and since then have spent about $300,000 to stabilize its deteriorating frame and leaky roof.

 Add your comments below